 How can the legal framework be improved (mainly at local and regional level), but also which are the level to improve the national regulatory context?

-How can relevant institutions’ awareness, competencies and capabilites be strenghtened?
+How can relevant institutions’ awareness, competencies and capabilities be strengthened?

 How existing planning documents (land use, housing policies, etc.) are affecting the theme (positively and/or negatively)?

-° Has the social acceptance and needs of the final beneficiaries been considered?
+Has the social acceptance and needs of the final beneficiaries been considered?

-° Which are the other values of the action?
+Which are the other values of the action?

-2 FINANCES :
+FINANCES :